 Between grading student work, professional learning, standardized tests, and other mandatory tasks, teachers shouldn’t have to stress over what to wear.
 We’re not saying educators should pre-select outfits for every day of the week (gold stars for those who do), but maintaining a simple closet can prove beneficial in many ways.
 If you have not done so already, familiarize yourself with the idea of a capsule wardrobe.

-According to Stephanie Olinski, a product development manager with Camuto Group from Vince Camuto in New York, once individuals are able to appropriately dress their body type, they can craft a well-rounded wardrobe for any price.
+According to Stephanie Olinski, a product development and production manager with Loeffler Randall in New York, once individuals are able to appropriately dress their body type, they can craft a well-rounded wardrobe for any price.
 Enter the capsule wardrobe.
 Choose your budget, then divvy out the dollars on about 30 items.